taorems/sphinx_doc/docs/source/index.rst

 The key focus points for this documentation are the followings:

-1. Layout a structure for the documentation of multiple web applications within a single repository.
+1. Lay out a structure for the documentation of multiple web applications within a single repository.
 2. Implement automatic code documentation from the source code.

 Scroll through the table of contents on the left to see what is available.